TriGNguyen/CarND-Vehicle-Detection/writeup_template.md

 1. I have the training data of car and non-car images; I then train a Linear SVM to classify car image.
 The positive training mostly contain the full image of the back, the right and the left of the car.
 If a car is comming to the camera frame, and half of it appear in the image, the classifier would face dificulties in detecting half car window, since it never observes it in the training data.
 I have attempted to augmented half car image, yet has not been able to training it due to computation limitation.
 With more computation power, I can train the classifier on augmented data.

 2. I perform window search with stepping 1 cell at a time.
 With stepping, the search space becomes non-continous, and the results depends on if I can step corectly on a window containing a car.
 This approach yield trade off between the size of the step and the precision of the prediciton.
 The classifier will perform well if I luckly step on a window having the full car image similar to the training examples.

 On the other hand, I also search various car sizes pre-selected.
-Yet, in practice, we may not pre-select all car sizes.
+Yet, in practice, we may not be able to pre-select all car sizes.

 Therefore, I would suggest trying a better models independent from window size and step size such as Regional based Convoultional Network.

 3. Sequence of frames has not been utilized in my approach; I could employ them into a deep learning model architecture such as Recurent Network to capture a vector representing a frame.